Battle of Himera (480 BC): Theron takes action

-Gelo's army stormed the Carthaginian camp and the Greeks scattered to loot the tents.
+Gelon's army stormed the Carthaginian camp and the Greeks scattered to loot the tents.
 The Iberians of the Carthaginian army reformed, and they attacked the now disordered Greeks, inflicting severe casualties.
 The Greeks fought back, but they were hard pressed and the Iberians got the upper hand in the struggle.
 At this critical juncture Theron decided to join the battle.
 He directed his attack on the flank and rear of the Iberian position inside the camp and also set fire to tents near them.
 The Iberians finally gave way, and retreated to the ships still afloat.
 Other Carthaginian survivors left the camp and retreated to a hill inland, where they attempted to defend themselves.
 The hill was waterless and they were ultimately forced to surrender.
 About half of the Carthaginian army and majority of the fleet was destroyed, numerous prisoners and rich booty had fallen into Greek hands.
 It is commented that the surviving Carthaginian ships were sunk in a storm on their return journey to Africa.

 Aftermath

-Gelo and Theron did not attack Rhegion or the Carthaginian territory in Sicily after the battle.
-Carthage initially manned the city walls and prepared for a Greek invasion of Africa, and did not renew the struggle either.
-Gelo offered mild terms to the Carthaginian embassy that arrived asking for a ceasefire.
-Carthage paid 2,000 silver talents as indemnity, erected two monuments in the memory of Himera, but lost no territory.
-Selinus and Rhegion also came to terms with Syracuse and Anaxilas married his daughter to Hieron I, brother of Gelo.
-The status quo before the battle was reestablished - Terrilus being the ultimate loser.
+Gelon and Theron did not attack Rhegion or the Carthaginian territory in Sicily after the battle.
+Carthage initially manned the city walls and prepared for a Greek invasion of Africa, rather than for another Sicilian expedition.
+Gelon offered mild terms to the Carthaginian embassy that arrived asking for a ceasefire.
+Carthage paid 2,000 silver talents as indemnity and erected two monuments in memory of the Battle of Himera, but lost no territory.
+Selinus and Rhegion also came to terms with Syracuse, and Anaxilas married his daughter to Hieron I, brother of Gelon.
+The status quo before the battle was reestablished - Terillus being the ultimate loser.
 Greek culture and trade flourished in Sicily.
-Gelo, Theron and Hieron built public buildings using the slaves and spoils gained from the battle, such as the Temple of Victory.
+Gelon, Theron and Hieron built public buildings using the slaves and spoils gained from the battle, such as the Temple of Victory.
 An era of prosperity began, but infighting among the tyrants ensured that the peace was not unbroken.
 Carthage focused on expanding in Africa, leaving Sicily alone for 70 years.
-Apart from an obscure clash in 454 BC, the Greeks and Phoenicians left each other alone in Sicily.
+Apart from an obscure clash in 454 BC, the Greeks and Phoenicians did not engage in further fighting on the island during this period.

 Himera remained in the possession of Akragas until 472 BC.
 Theron expelled the Ionians after they attempted a coup and settled the city with Dorian Greeks.
-By 466 BC, the Sicilian Greek cities had broken away from the dominions of Gelo and Theron and had overthrown the tyrants' heirs, so in place of three Greek power blocs dominating Sicily (those of Syracuse, Akragas and Rhegion), eleven bickering Greek commonwealths came into being by 461 BC.
-They continued the Ionic/Doric feud in full force.
-Their actions ultimately led to the "Second Sicilian War" and the final destruction of Himera in 409 BC.
+By 466 BC, the Sicilian Greek cities had broken away from the dominions of Gelon and Theron and had overthrown the tyrants' heirs, so in place of three Greek power blocs dominating Sicily (those of Syracuse, Akragas and Rhegion), eleven bickering Greek commonwealths came into being by 461 BC.
+They continued the Ionian-Dorian feud in full force.
+Their actions ultimately led to the Second Sicilian War and the final destruction of Himera in 409 BC.